HosonLi/InfraredTrackingCar/README.md

 Reaching the stop line and turning around.

 # Hardware configuration
-One STC89C52RC.
+One STC89C52RC/
-Four infrared tracking module.
+Four infrared tracking module/
-One L298N.
+One L298N/
-One buzzer.
+One buzzer/
-One infrared remote control module.
+One infrared remote control module/
-Four motor.
+Four motor/